Back to Black: Background

 After signing with Island Records in 2002, Winehouse released her debut album, Frank, on 20 October 2003.
 She dedicated the album to her ex-boyfriend, Chris Taylor, as she gradually lost interest in him.
 Produced mainly by Salaam Remi, many songs were influenced by jazz, and apart from two cover versions, every song was co-written by Winehouse.
 The album received positive reviews, with compliments over the "cool, critical gaze" in its lyrics, while her vocals drew comparisons to Sarah Vaughan, Macy Gray and others.

 The album reached number 13 on the UK Albums Chart at the time of its release, and has been certified triple Platinum by the British Phonographic Industry (BPI).
 In 2004, Winehouse was nominated for British Female Solo Artist and British Urban Act at the Brit Awards, while Frank made the shortlist for the Mercury Prize.
 That same year, the album's first single, "Stronger Than Me", earned Winehouse and Remi an Ivor Novello Award for Best Contemporary Song.
 In a 2004 interview with The Observer, Winehouse expressed dissatisfaction with the album, stating that "some things on [the] album [made her] go to a little place that's fucking bitter".
 She further notes that the marketing was "fucked", the promotion was "terrible", and everything was "a shambles".

-In 2003, Winehouse dated Blake Fielder-Civil, who was an assistant on music video sets.
+In 2005, Winehouse dated Blake Fielder-Civil, who was an assistant on music video sets.
 Around the same time, she rediscovered the 1960s music she loved as a girl, stating in a 2007 Rolling Stone interview: "When I fell in love with Blake, there was Sixties music around us a lot."
 In 2005, the couple spent a lot of time in a local Camden bar, and during their time there, Winehouse would listen to blues, '60s girl groups, and Motown artists, explaining that "it was [her] local" and "spent a lot of time there [...] playing pool and listening to jukebox music."
 The music heard in the bar appealed to Winehouse when she was writing songs for her second album.

 Around the same year, she went through a period of drinking, heavy drug use, and weight loss.
 People who saw her during the end of that year and early 2006 reported a rebound that coincided with the writing of Back to Black.
 Her family believes that the mid-2006 death of her grandmother, who was a stabilising influence, set her off into addiction.
 Fielder-Civil then left Winehouse to revert to his previous girlfriend.
 During their break, she would write the bulk of the album on the state of her "relationship at the time with Blake [Fielder-Civil]" through themes of "grief, guilt, and heartache".
-Winehouse dated chef-musician Alex Clare briefly in 2006, and would later return to and marry Fielder-Civil in the following year.
+Winehouse dated musician Alex Clare briefly in 2006, and would later return to and marry Fielder-Civil in the following year.